-I am a Beirut-based freelance news and features writer, focusing on Syria and Lebanon.
+I am a Beirut-based freelance journalist and MA student at the American University of Beirut (AUB), focusing on Syria and Lebanon.
 I have particular interests in internment, conflict and security, displaced populations and cultural heritage.

 I have undertaken hostile environment training and have reported from Lebanon, south Turkey, Iraq, Iraqi Kurdistan, Bosnia-Herzegovina and Greece, among other locations.

 I was named Guardian Student Reporter of the Year 2012, having come runner-up in the same category in 2011.
 I have been shortlisted for numerous other journalism prizes, including in the New Voice category at the 2017 One World Media Awards, and the 2013 British Vogue Talent Contest for young writers.